soimort/translate-shell/README.md

     $ trans :fr http://www.w3.org/

 A browser session will be started for viewing the translation (in Google Translate).
-To specify the web browser, use the `-browser` option.
+To specify the web browser, use the `-browser` option:

+    $ trans :fr -browser firefox http://www.w3.org/

 ### Interactive Mode